Invariant Representation Guided Multimodal Sentiment Decoding with Sequential Variation Regularization: PROPOSED MODEL

-For video and audio modalities, we use Transformer Encoders to capture long-range dependencies.
-For language modality, we feed the input text into RoBERTa \cite{RoBERTa} to enhance the text representations.
+For language modality, we feed the input text into RoBERTa \cite{RoBERTa} to extract the text representations.
+For other modalities, we use one layer Transformer Encoders to capture long-range dependencies.
 The outputs of each modality are denoted as $H_i$, where $i \in \{a, v, t\}$.